meelgroup/unigen/README.md

 First, you must translate your problem to CNF and just pass your file as input to ApproxMC.
 Voila -- and it will print the number of solutions of the given CNF formula.

 ### Sampling Set

-For some applications, one is not interested in solutions over all the variables and instead interested in counting the number of unique solutions to a subset of variables, called sampling set.
-ApproxMC allows you to specify the sampling set using the following modified version of DIMACS format:
+For some applications, one is not interested in solutions over all the variables and instead interested in sampling over the solutions projected to a subset of variables, called sampling set.
+UniGen allows you to specify the sampling set using the following modified version of DIMACS format:

 ```
 $ cat myfile.cnf